Aravenne/spatial-risk-analysis-vienna/README.md

 # Spatial Data Pipeline for Environmental Risk Analysis

 ### Project Overview
-This project performs a spatial risk analysis to evaluate the impact of acoustic traffic signals ("Blindenampeln") on urban wildlife mortality.
+This project performs a spatial risk analysis to evaluate the impact of acoustic traffic signals on urban wildlife mortality.
 By fusing 6 Open Government Datasets from the City of Vienna, including biological records; infrastructure data; and topological layers, this pipeline models whether acoustic signals deter wildlife or correlate with higher roadkill rates.

 ### Key Findings
 * **Hypothesis:** Acoustic signals act as a "Sonic Shield," reducing roadkill rates.